fraunhoferfokus/node-hbbtv/Readme.md

 the `hbbtv` module can also used to implement HbbTV CS Node.js clients without the need to develop CS Web App that runs in the Browser.
-This is for example useful to run HbbTV CS test cases or to use in Node.js applications to discover HbbTV terminals, launch HbbTV applications and create WS connections to the remote App2App Endpoint of discovered terminals.
+This is for example useful to run HbbTV CS test cases or to use in Node.js applications to discover HbbTV terminals, launch HbbTV applications and create WebSocket connections to the remote App2App Endpoint of discovered terminals.
 The following example illustrates the usage of supported features

  ```javascript